srrcanpolat/arm_project/README.md

 - Loaded the URDF file to RViz without any error.
 - Loaded the URDF file to Gazebo without any error.
 - Tested the joint controls on Gazebo using ROS commands on terminal.
+- Set up MoveIt[^3]
+- Develop a web interface and connect to ROS using roslibjs[^4] and rosbridge[^5].
+- Control the robot through web interface.

 ### What to do next:
-- Set up MoveIt[^3] and control the robot arm through it.
+- <s style="color: darkgrey">Set up MoveIt and control the robot arm through it.
-- Develop a web interface and connect to ROS using roslibjs[^4] and rosbridge[^5].
+- Develop a web interface and connect to ROS using roslibjs and rosbridge.</s>
+- Since the project goal has been reached, I will continue working on it in my spare time as a personal project.

 ## Installation Steps

-Operating system: Ubuntu 20.04
+Operating system: Ubuntu 20.04 Focal Fossa

 Install ROS Noetic